 Shalece holds a BA in Teaching English as a Second Language and an MS in College Student Services Administration.

 For over 20 years, she has carried a commitment to justice to various educational settings in Hawaii, Oklahoma, Puerto Rico and Oregon.
-She managed a university tutoring and testing center for several years before serving as director of an after-school program providing care for 60 families.
-Later, she taught upper elementary in a Spanish immersion school while also working with adult English Language Learners.
+She managed a university tutoring and testing center before serving as director of an after-school program providing care for 60 families.
+Later, she taught upper elementary in a Spanish immersion school.
 Most recently, she provided academic counseling and coordinated tutoring services for TRIO Student Support Services at OSU.

+Shalece is the first point of contact for visitors to this office.
 Shalece became involved in civility projects sponsored by the University Ombuds Office after graduating from OSU and joined the team as Ombuds Administrative Program Coordinator in March 2018.
-Shalece is the first point of contact for visitors to this office.
-After completing basic training in conflict management, she has a greater appreciation of the power of neutral, informal spaces for dialogue.
-She also coordinates the Human Library, an annual event where the university community is invited to seek understanding through dialogue.
+After completing basic training in conflict management, she has a greater appreciation for the power of neutral, informal spaces for dialogue.